-At our previous inspection on 25 October 2016, we rated the practice as requires improvement for providing well-led services as the governance arrangements in the practice were not adequate and did not support the delivery of good quality care.
+At our previous inspection on 16 June 2016, we rated the practice as inadequate for providing well-led services as the governance arrangements in the practice was not adequate and did not support the delivery of good quality care.
 The practice had limited arrangements in place to monitor and improve quality and identify risk.
 The practice had no active Patient Participation Group (PPG).

-These arrangements had improved when we undertook a follow up inspection on 15 June 2017.
-However the provider needs further improvement and is still rated as requires improvement for being well-led.
+These arrangements had significantly improved when we undertook a follow up inspection on 7 June 2017.
+However the provider still needs improvement and is now rated as requires improvement for being well-led.